nautobot/nautobot-app-ssot/docs/user/integrations/proxmox.md

   (rounded down from the bytes Proxmox reports), so very small values may display as `0`.
 - **Token authentication only.** The integration authenticates with a Proxmox **API token**; username /password login is not supported.
+- **Running this alongside the vSphere integration can cause a sync error.** If both are enabled, a vSphere sync may try to remove the "SSoT Synced from Proxmox" tag and fail with an error, because that tag is protected while it's in use.
+Nothing gets corrupted, but the vSphere sync will report a failure.
+This is a known issue with how the vSphere integration handles Tags, not something specific to this integration's setup.